• Proposed

 Justification

 Xylobolus gongylodes is a saprotrophic species found occurring on large dead hardwood stumps associated with preserved forest patches.
 The species has only five records from Argentina and Paraguay, occurring in the Chaco-Paranaense transition following the biographical corridor formed by the Paraguay-Paraná fluvial system, within the Atlantic Forest ecoregion.
-The species habitat has been suffering with several threats, such as cattle ranching, illegal logging, fire and agricultural plantations (Miño and Atienza 2017).
-Between 1999 and 2016, ca. 28% of the Atlantic Forest in Paraguay has been lost (De Ponte et al. 2017), and there is no evidence that the deforestation rates and loss of forest quality have recently diminished or ceased (Rodríguez Cañete 2022).
-Based on the species requirements, and the reduction in its habitat area and quality, coupled with no evident slowdown of these trends, it is conservatively suspected that its population size is decreasing and will reach a population loss of approximately 60 to 80% in 40 years, from 1999 to 2039.
-Therefore, X. gongylodes is assessed as Endangered (EN A4c).
+The species' habitat has been suffering from several threats, such as cattle ranching, illegal logging, fire and agriculture (Miño and Atienza 2017).
+Between 1999 and 2016, ca. 28% of the Atlantic Forest in Paraguay was been lost (De Ponte et al. 2017), and there is no evidence that the deforestation rates and loss of forest quality have recently diminished or ceased (Rodríguez Cañete 2022).
+Based on the species' requirements, and the reduction in its habitat area and quality, coupled with no evident slowdown of these trends, it is conservatively suspected that its population size is decreasing and will reach a population loss of approximately 60 to 79% in 40 years, from 1999 to 2039.
+Therefore, X. gongylodes is assessed as Endangered under criterion A4c.

 Geographic range

-The species has been found exclusively on dead snags of hardwood trees within the Atlantic forest ecoregion, with five records distributed in five sites in Argentina and Paraguay.
+The species has been found exclusively on dead snags of hardwood trees within the Atlantic Forest ecoregion, with five records distributed in five sites in Argentina and Paraguay.
 The type specimen was collected from Cerro Muralla in Parque Nacional Cerro Cora in Paraguay.
-Additional specimens (four) are from Biological Reserve Yacyreta Island and Tilinski Hotel in Paraguay and Natural Reserve Apipe Grande and Puerto Yacarei in Argentina.
-It is expected that the species occurs in the Chaco-paranaense transition following the biographical corridor formed by the Paraguay-Paraná fluvial system, throughout the Atlantic Forest ecoregion.
+Additional specimens come from Biological Reserve Yacyreta Island and Tilinski Hotel in Paraguay and Natural Reserve Apipe Grande and Puerto Yacarei in Argentina.
+It is expected that the species occurs in the Chaco-Paranaense transition following the biographical corridor formed by the Paraguay-Paraná fluvial system, throughout the Atlantic Forest ecoregion.

 Population and Trends